- Skip Ahead to

 - Create a project.
 Projects live within a team in Asana and store tasks.
 You can use them to track large goals, routine workflows and complex processes, manage deadlines, or even organize your ideas.
 You can choose from a list or board layout.

-- Use an Asana-created template.
+- Save time with a template.
 Our templates are based on some of the most tried-and-true workflows in Asana.
 They have recommendations about how to set up a project and move your tasks through the workflow.

 2. Organize your project